ironsheep/P2-vscode-extensions/spin2/TAB-NOTES.md

 #### [UIP1] insert point in non-white

-- If the line was not indented, no adjustment is made to the line or cursor (nothing happened).
+The Left edge of the text affected is located by searching LEFT from cursor.
+All text on the line from this left edge to the right end of the line are affected by the move.

+- The affected text (Left-edge of which was located left of the cursor) and all text to the right is shifted left by one tab stop.
-- If the line is indented the entire line is shifted left to next tab stop left of the first text on the line.
-The cursor remains where it was in line but moved with the text to the left.
+- If the text would butt into earlier text on the line the moving text will move left but leave one space between the earlier text and the moving text.
+- - The cursor stays where was placed but moves relative with the text if the text moves

 #### [UIP2] insert point in white

-- If the line was not indented, no adjustment is made to the line or cursor (nothing happened).
-- If the line is indented the entire line is shifted left to next tab stop to the left of the first text on the line.
+The Left edge of the text affected is located by searching RIGHT from cursor.
+All text on the line from this left edge to the right end of the line are affected by the move.
-- If the cursor was in the white-space that was removed, the cursor moves to the tab stop along with the text to the right of of the cursor.
-If the cursor was elsewhere it remains where it was in line but moved with the text to the left.
-Lastly, if the cursor was to the left of the new tab-stop then the cursor didn't move. *(Whew!)*

-#### [USE1] selection all non-white

-- If the line was not indented, no adjustment is made to the line or cursor (nothing happened).
+- The affected text (Left-edge of which was located left of the cursor) and all text to the right is shifted left by one tab stop.
-- If the line is indented the entire line is shifted left to next tab stop left of the first text on the line.
+- If the text would butt into earlier text on the line the moving text will move left but leave one space between the earlier text and the moving text.
-- The cursor will be at the start, or the end, of the selection.
-The cursor remains where it was in line but moved with the text to the left.
+- The cursor will stay where it was unless the moving text interferes.
+It will come to rest at the text left edge if the text affects the location where the cursor started

-#### [USE2] selection all white

-- If the line was not indented, no adjustment is made to the line or cursor (nothing happened).
-- If the line is indented the entire line is shifted left to next tab stop left of the first text on the line.
-- The cursor will be at the start, or the end, of the selection.
-If the cursor was in the white-space that was removed, the cursor moves to the tab stop along with the text to the right of of the cursor.
-If the cursor was elsewhere it remains where it was in line but moved with the text to the left.
-Lastly, if the cursor was to the left of the new tab-stop then the cursor didn't move. *(Whew!)*
+#### [Group USE1, USE2] ---  1st char (left-most) of selection is whitespace  ---

-#### [USE3] selection start in non-white end in white
+##### [USE2] selection all white</br>[USE4] selection start in white end in non-white

-- If the line was not indented, no adjustment is made to the line or cursor (nothing happened).
-- If the line is indented the entire line is shifted left to next tab stop left of the first text on the line.
+*(these both behave the same way)*

-- In this case the selection is at end of the line away from the left edge white-space.
-The cursor will be at one end of the selection.
-The cursor remains where it was in line but moved with the line to the left.
+The Left edge of the text affected is located by searching RIGHT from left edge of the selection.
+All text on the line from this left edge of the text to the right end of the line are affected by the move.

+- The affected text (Left-edge of which was located to the right of the cursor) and all text to the right is shifted left by one tab stop.
+- If the text would butt into earlier text on the line the moving text will move left but leave one space between the earlier text and the moving text.
+- The cursor should end up at the newly relocated text left edge

+#### [Group USE3, USE4] ---  1st char (left-most) of selection is NOT whitespace  ---

-#### [USE4] selection start in white end in non-white
+##### [USE1] selection all non-white</br>[USE3] selection start in non-white end in white

-- If the line was not indented, no adjustment is made to the line or cursor (nothing happened).
+*(these both behave the same way)*

+The Left edge of the text affected is located by searching LEFT from cursor.
+All text on the line from this left edge of the text to the right end of the line are affected by the move.

+- The affected text (Left-edge of which was located left of the cursor) and all text to the right is shifted left by one tab stop.
-- If the line is indented the entire line is shifted left to next tab stop left of the first text on the line.
+- If the text would butt into earlier text on the line the moving text will move left but leave one space between the earlier text and the moving text.
-- The cursor will be at the start, or the end, of the selection.
-If the cursor was in the white-space that was removed, the cursor moves to the tab stop along with the text to the right of of the cursor.
-If the cursor was elsewhere it remains where it was in line but moved with the text to the left.
-Lastly, if the cursor was to the left of the new tab-stop then the cursor didn't move. *(Whew!)*
+- The cursor should end up at the newly relocated textleft edge

+#### [Group UML1 - UML4] ---  multiple line selection  ---

-#### [UML1] multiple full lines</br>[UML2] multiple full lines w/partial last line</br>[UML3] multiple full lines w/partial first and last lines</br>[UML4] two lines: partial first and last lines
+##### [UML1] multiple full lines</br>[UML2] multiple full lines w/partial last line</br>[UML3] multiple full lines w/partial first and last lines</br>[UML4] two lines: partial first and last lines

 *(these all behave the same way)*

 - All lines in selected region treated as full selected lines but are treated individually
-- If the line was not indented, no adjustment is made to the line or cursor (nothing happened).
+- If the line was not indented, no adjustment is made to the line or cursor (nothing happenes).
 - For any lines not at left edge they move left one tab stop (from the 1st character on the line)
 - (*all lines maintain their current indent relative to each other, unless some lines were already at the left edge so they couldn't be moved.*)
 - The cursor will be at the start, or the end, of the selection.
-If the cursor was in the white-space that was removed, the cursor moves to the tab stop along with the text to the right of of the cursor.
+If the cursor was in the white-space that was removed, the cursor moves to the tab stop along with the text which was right of the cursor.
 If the cursor was elsewhere it remains where it was in line but moved with the text to the left.
 Lastly, if the cursor was to the left of the new tab-stop then the cursor didn't move. *(Whew!)*

+---

 ## Research: WWPTD - (What would Propeller Tool do?)